mbrsagor/Angular_nasted_views/README.md

 # webapp
-The WebApp is a simple website management web application which provides by Django CMS.
-The application is a one of the most popular CMS Wagtail.
+The WebApp is a simple website management web application provided by Django CMS.
+The application is one of the most popular CMS Wagtail.

 > N:B: I'm teaching my friends for university academic purposes making the web app.